 When making any record claim, the angler must indicate the specified strength of the line or tippet used to catch the fish.
 In the cases of Line Class and Tippet Class records, this will place the claim in an IGFA Line or Tippet Class category (see Line Class and Tippet Class categories).
-All lines and tippets will be examined by IGFA to verify the specified strength of the line.
-If the line or tippet over tests its class, the application will be considered in the next highest class.
-If the line or tippet under tests into a lower Line or Tippet Class, the application will not be considered for the lower Line Class or Tippet Class.
-The heaviest Line Class permitted for both freshwater and saltwater records is 60 kg.
-(130 lb.).
-The heaviest Tippet Class permitted for Tippet Class records is 10 kg.
-(20 lb.).
+All lines and tippets will be examined by the IGFA to verify the specified strength of the line.
+If the line or tippet overtests its class, the application will be considered in the next highest class.
+If the line or tippet undertests into a lower Line or Tippet Class, the application will not be considered for the lower Line Class or Tippet Class.
+The heaviest Line Class permitted for both freshwater and saltwater records is 60 kilograms (130 pounds).
+The heaviest Tippet Class permitted for Tippet Class records is 10 kilograms (20 pounds).
 If the line or tippet over tests these maximum strengths, the claim will be denied.

-Extreme care should be exercised in measuring the fish, as the measurements are often important for weight verification and scientific studies.
+Extreme care should be exercised in measuring the fish because the measurements are often important for weight verification and scientific studies.
 See the measurement diagram on the record application to be sure the fish is measured correctly.

 The angler is responsible for obtaining the necessary signatures and correct addresses of the boat captain (where applicable), weighmaster (where applicable) and witnesses on the application.
-If an IGFA officer or representative, or an officer or member of an IGFA club is available, he or she should be asked to witness the claim.
-The angler must appear in person before a qualified authority to have an application notarized.
-In locations where notarization is not possible or customary, the signature of a government official, a member of an embassy, legation or consular staff or an IGFA officer or representative may replace notarization.
-Applications delivered to the IGFA Headquarters in person do not require notarization.
+If an IGFA officer or representative or an officer or member of an IGFA club is available, he or she should be asked to witness the claim.

-Any deliberate falsification of an application will disqualify the applicant for any future IGFA World Record and any existing records will be nullified.
+Any deliberate falsification of an application will disqualify the applicant for any future IGFA World Record, and any existing records will be nullified.